 The name Djaning is derived from the name the local Widjabul people of the Bundjalung nation gave to the Burrawong Cycads (palm like plants) prominent throughout the region.
 The name of the village within which Djaning resides is thought to have derived it’s name, The Channon, through an anglisization of Djaning.

-Professionally they are international permaculture practitioners, facilitators and design consultants.
-They are also deeply involved as Nature Mentors for families wishing to ‘rewild’, as syntropic agriculture practitioners, and they keenly apply and utilise holistic management practices.
+Professionally they are international permaculture practitioners, environmental educators, facilitators and design consultants.
+They have rich experience in many contemporary regenerative practices including Syntropic Agriculture, Holistic Management, the Miyawaki Method and Forest Gardening.
+They are also deeply involved as Nature Mentors for families wishing to ‘rewild’.